-I wanted to share a blog post about how my company started using Microsoft Teams a little bit more than before in “working from home” times like these.
+I wanted to share a blog post about how my company, a small/medium-sized business, started using Microsoft Teams a little bit more than before in “working from home” times like these.
 Maybe you’ve seen this image on LinkedIn or Twitter, I find it funny and it seems true for many companies.
 I don’t think this is the case for my company, but it definitely created some urgency around using Microsoft Teams in a broader way.

 What we had before:

 - An intranet on a SharePoint communication site